-Solidago brendae is distinguished from S. canadensis by the branching pattern of its inflorescences and by have usually much longer upper leaves that extend into the inflorescence and heads with more ray florets.
+Solidago brendae is distinguished from S. canadensis by the branching pattern of its inflorescences and by having usually much longer upper leaves that extend into the inflorescence and heads with more ray florets.
 Leaves can have large sharp serrations or be entire.
+Solidago brendae appears to replace S. canadensis north of roughly 46° N latitude.

 Solidago brendae is similar to S. fallax but has narrower middle and upper stem leaves.
 Semple et al. (2013) presented a multivariate morphometric analysis that helped determine which technical characters distinguished these three eastern species from each other and from the more western S. lepida and S. elongata.